blockchainsllc/in3-docs/docs/api-java.md

 ##### getLogsBloom

-The bloom filter of the block.
+The Bloom filter of the block.

  > public `String` getLogsBloom();